Cupertino Elections Info

 If the incumbent fails to file Nomination Papers for his office by August 12 at 4:30 p.m., the nomination period will be extended by five days to August 17 at 5:30 p.m.
 During this time, any eligible candidate except the incumbent may file Nomination Papers during regular business hours as noted above.
 Candidates would also have the opportunity to withdraw Nomination Papers during the extension.

-The following individuals have submitted a Candidate Intention Statement Form 501:
+The following individuals have submitted a Candidate Intention Statement Form 501.
+This does not mean that the individuals will decide to pull or file nomination papers.

 Mr. Parth Bharwad